wordnik/wordnik-python/README.md

 ## Testing

-The tests require you to set three environment varibales:
+The tests require you to set three environment variables:

 ```sh
 $ export API_KEY=your api key